 The information he or she needs must be available on the faucet listing pages.

-Some critical information is indeed on the website but is very hard to find.
+Some critical information on the website is very hard to find.

-The warranty, for example, is buried so deep in the backwaters of the site that it requires the persistance of an archaeologist searching for ancient artifacts to merely locate.
+The warranty, for example, is buried so deep in the backwaters of the site that it requires the persistence of an archaeologist searching for ancient artifacts to merely locate.

 Since there is no menu item labeled "Warranty," we first tried a site search on "warranty" that produced the notice "No products Found."